-- (1) Assumes that the underwriters' over-allotment option is not exercised.
-In the event that the underwriters' over-allotment option is exercised in full, then the number of shares being offered by Richard M. Brooks and Brentwood-Zumiez Investors LLC will increase by 75,000 shares and 393,750 shares, respectively, and the number of shares beneficially owned by Mr. Brooks and Brentwood-Zumiez Investors LLC after this offering will decrease to 2,257,977 shares and 2,968,087 shares, respectively, or 17.1% and 22.5%, respectively, of the shares to be outstanding immediately after this offering. - (2) Consists of shares issuable upon exercise of outstanding options exercisable within 60 days of January 29, 2005. - (3) Consists of shares held by Brentwood-Zumiez Investors, LLC, an entity controlled by the Brentwood Affiliates.
-William M. Barnum, Jr., one of our directors, is a managing member of Brentwood Private Equity III, LLC. - (4) The membership interests of Brentwood-Zumiez Investors, LLC are held by Brentwood Associates Private Equity III, L.P., Brentwood Associates Private Equity III-A, L.P., and BAPE III Executive Fund, L.P. (collectively, "Brentwood Funds").
+- (2) Mr. Brooks is our President and Chief Executive Officer and serves on the Board of Directors. - (3) Consists of shares issuable upon exercise of outstanding options exercisable within 60 days of July 30, 2005.
+Subsequent to July 30, 2005, Ms. Morris exercised options to acquire 55,136 of these shares and pledged those shares as collateral for a loan.
+Ms. Morris is our Chief Financial Officer. - (4) Consists of shares issuable upon exercise of outstanding options exercisable within 60 days of July 30, 2005.
+Ms. Kilbourne is our General Merchandising Manager. - (5) Consists of 6,000 shares held by Mr. Barnum and shares held by Brentwood-Zumiez Investors, LLC, an entity controlled by the Brentwood Affiliates.
+William M. Barnum, Jr., one of our directors, is a managing member of Brentwood Private Equity III, LLC. - (6) The membership interests of Brentwood-Zumiez Investors, LLC are held by Brentwood Associates Private Equity III, L.P., Brentwood Associates Private Equity III-A, L.P., and BAPE III Executive Fund, L.P. (collectively, "Brentwood Funds").
 Brentwood Private Equity III, LLC is the general partner of each of the Brentwood Funds.
 Mr. Barnum, one of our directors, is a managing member of Brentwood Private Equity III, LLC, and thus has voting power, investment power and dispositive power over shares held by Brentwood-Zumiez Investors, LLC.
 Mr. Barnum disclaims beneficial ownership of the shares held or controlled by Brentwood-Zumiez Investors, LLC except to the extent of his pecuniary interest therein.
-The address for Brentwood-Zumiez Investors, LLC is 11150 Santa Monica Blvd., Suite 1200, Los Angeles, CA 90025.
+The address for Brentwood-Zumiez Investors, LLC is 11150 Santa Monica Blvd., Suite 1200, Los Angeles, CA 90025. - Assumes that the underwriters' over-allotment option is not exercised.
+Pursuant to the over-allotment option, the underwriters have the option to purchase up to and up to an additional shares and shares from and , respectively.
+In the event that the underwriters' over-allotment option is exercised in full, then will offer shares and the number of shares being offered by and will increase by shares and shares, respectively, and the number of shares after this offering will decrease to shares, shares and shares, respectively, or %, % and %, beneficially owned by and respectively, of the shares to be outstanding immediately after this offering based on shares and options outstanding as of July 30, 2005.
+As used in this prospectus, the term "selling shareholders" means, when used with reference to the shareholders selling in this offering, , and , or any of them, as the context requires.